|

 pads.
 The Superstat activates the local clotting factors enabling hemostasis

+immediately.
 The hemiresected liver surface

 can be packed directly with a large five by five-inch square of 3% Superstat